-What didn't: In a 375 degree oven, my pretzels turned golden brown long before they became completely crisp.
-Next time, I'll lower the oven temperature to 350 or even 325 and bake them an extra 20 minutes or so to ensure they turn into crunchy logs before burning.
+What did not: In a 375°F oven, my pretzels turned golden brown long before they became completely crisp.
+Next time, I'll lower the oven temperature to 350°F or even 325°F and bake them an extra 20 minutes or so to ensure they turn into crunchy logs before burning.

-Suggested tweaks: The long longs can be a bit cumbersome, especially if your boiling pot is relatively narrow.
+Suggested tweaks: The long logs can be a bit cumbersome, especially if your boiling pot is relatively narrow.
 Cutting the logs into bites would ease that difficulty.

 Reprinted from Classic Snacks Made from Scratch: 70 Homemade Versions of Your Favorite Brand-Name Treats by Casey Barber.
 Copyright 2013.
 Published by Ulysses Press.
 All rights reserved.
 Available wherever books are sold.

-Make the pretzels: Stir the flours, yeast, brown sugar, and salt together in a large bowl, then stir in the warm water until a shaggy dough forms.
+For the Pretzels: Stir the flours, yeast, brown sugar, and salt together in a large bowl, then stir in the warm water until a shaggy dough forms.
 (The water should feel as warm as a hot bath or Jacuzzi—not lukewarm but not boiling, either.)

 Transfer the dough to a lightly floured surface and knead for 5 minutes.
 The dough should feel smooth and satiny.

 Spritz a large, clean bowl with cooking spray or grease lightly with vegetable oil.
 Place the dough ball in the bowl and cover with a spritzed or greased piece of plastic wrap.
 Let rise for 1 hour, until doubled in size.